open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Prometheus/README.md

 ### View/Query results with Grafana

 [Install Grafana](https://grafana.com/docs/grafana/latest/installation/)
-For windows users, after finished installation, start the standalone Graphana server, grafana-server.exe located in the bin folder.
+For windows users, after finishing installation, start the standalone Graphana server, grafana-server.exe located in the bin folder.
 Then go to the default Grafana port 3000, we can confirm the port number with the logs from the command line as well.
 And follow the instructions [here](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in) for logging in.

 After successfully logged in, hit on the explore option on the left panel, we should be able to write some queries to explore our metrics now!

-[Here](https://promlabs.com/promql-cheat-sheet/) is a list of PromQL to begin with.
+[This](https://promlabs.com/promql-cheat-sheet/) is a list of PromQL to begin with.

 In the below example, the query targeted to find out what is the per-second rate of increace for myFruitCounter metrics over the last 30 minutes: